aio-libs/yarl/docs/index.rst

 Introduction
 ------------

-Url could be constructed from :class:`str`:
+Url is constructed from :class:`str`:

 .. doctest::